 Signing-up for credit cards through partner links earns us a commission.
 Here’s our full Advertising Policy.

-I told you about the changes coming to the AMEX Platinum cards, including an increased $550 annual fee with the personal version.
+I told you about the changes coming to the AMEX Platinum cards, including an increased $550 annual fee with the personal version (See Rates & Fees).
 And now, another big benefit change is coming on March 30, 2017.